carlkarama/ChessVisualizerWebClient/README.md

 # ChessVisualizerWebClient
-A 3D Chess Visualier Using Possibility Trees in Graphs
+A 3D Chess Visualizer Using Possibility Trees in Graphs